sjoerdvandommelen/id5415/collections/_id5415/1-2-assignment.md

 **What did we achieved?**

-* we are able to control the conected light bulb from our computer
+- we are able to control the connected light bulb from our computer

 # Step 4: A Home Hub